 The horrible reality is that when a partner has a gambling problem, it not only hurts their own finances, but it hurts the partner and the wider family too.

 Someone with a gambling problem may use any savings they or the family have, rack up credit card debts or even re-mortgage the family home.

 The first thing to do if you think your partner is a problem gambler is to seek help.
 There is a lot of support out there.
-Whether you have the gambling problem yourself, or if you’re affected by someone else’s gambling, the NHS has guidance on what you can do.
+Whether you have the gambling problem yourself, or if you’re affected by someone else’s gambling, see our guide on Tackling problem gambling and debt.
 It can also help you work out if you actually have a gambling problem.